 - Eco-friendly Business Toolkit: Minimizing Plastics (digital multi-page PDF)

-- Eco-friendly Business Toolkit: Minimizing Plastics (printable brochure)
+- Eco-friendly Business Toolkit: Minimizing Plastics (all materials .zip)

 The City will continue to update this toolkit to include designed files for materials to be used by businesses and customers.
 To provide suggestions for desired materials, fill out the Eco-friendly Business Toolkit: Minimizing Plastics request form.